-After years of watching her best friends Ben and Claire try for a baby, Romily has offered to give them the one thing that they want most.
+After years of watching her best friends Ben and Claire try for a baby, Romily has offered to give them the one thing that they want most in Dear Thing.

 Romily expects it will be easy to be a surrogate.
 She’s already a single mother, and she has no desire for any more children.
 But Romily isn’t prepared for the overwhelming feelings that have taken hold of her and which threaten to ruin her friendship with Ben and Claire-and even destroy their marriage.